-.NET is a software framework which is designed and developed by Microsoft.
+.NET is a software framework that is designed and developed by Microsoft.
 The first version of the .Net framework was 1.0 which came in the year 2002.
-In easy words, it is a virtual machine for compiling and executing programs written in different languages like C#, VB.Net etc.
+In easy words, it is a virtual machine for compiling and executing programs written in different languages like C#, VB.Net, etc.

 It is used to develop Form-based applications, Web-based applications, and Web services.
 There is a variety of programming languages available on the .Net platform, VB.Net and C# being the most common ones.
-It is used to build applications for Windows, phone, web, etc. It provides a lot of functionalities and also supports industry standards.
+It is used to build applications for Windows, phones, web, etc. It provides a lot of functionalities and also supports industry standards.

 .NET Framework supports more than 60 programming languages in which 11 programming languages are designed and developed by Microsoft.
-The remaining Non-Microsoft Languages which are supported by .NET Framework but not designed and developed by Microsoft.
+The remaining Non-Microsoft Languages are supported by .NET Framework but not designed and developed by Microsoft.